MikeL83/MyNotes/README.md

-StopWatch
+My Notes
 =========

-StopWatch is a application for Jolla Sailfish OS, developed using Qt/QML.
+MyNotes is a application for Jolla Sailfish OS, developed using Qt/QML.
-StopWatch's UI is written purely in QML(Qt5) and the application logic using JavaScript/C++.
+MyNotes's UI is written purely in QML(Qt5) and the application logic using C++

 ToDo
 ----

 * allow sending email from the app

 Downloads
 ---------